 In order to become a CASA volunteer, you must be at least 21 years of age, pass a criminal background check, possess good verbal and written communication skills, commit to serve on a case for at least 1 year, and demonstrate maturity, good judgment, and a willingness to be open-minded.
 Required training is 40 hours over a 2-3 week period.

-In April, we hold our Superhero 5K Fundraiser.
-Volunteers are needed for this event.
 During the month of September, we host the Foster Care Back-to-School Picnic, and would love volunteers.
 Of course, December is a busy month with Christmas, and we would love for you to get involved with our activities.

 Internships are considered on a case-by-case basis and require the applicant to meet with CASA staff in person.
 Our program may accept up to 1 intern per semester.
 Interns must attend and participate in CASA training if one occurs during the internship timeframe.
 You may contact Rosalind Alston at firstname.lastname@example.org to discuss CASA internship opportunities.Program Info